camilne9/election_analytics_blog/posts/reflection_prediction.md

 Since I used a linear regression model to make my predictions about the two-party vote share in each state, it was possible that my prediction in a given states be impossibly high (>100%) or impossibly low (<0%).
 In principle this poses an issue for my model because I would need to either manually prevent such a prediction, or I need to accept that I may make unreasonable predictions.

 However, **I still think that the linear regression was a reasonable choice.** The way my model was constructed started with a polling average, which must be from 0-100, and gave a correction due to historical trends. **The magnitude of the correction was much smaller than the proximity of polling averages to 0 and 100.** This means that the impossible predictions remain an unlikely edge case.
-If I were -however- to make changes to the model that allows for larger corrections to the polling averages, this is more likely to become a relevant issue as the probability of getting an impossible prediction increases.
-(If polling averages tended to be more toward the extremes I would have the same issue with the same correction term, but in that case I could still make strong electoral predictions by simply claiming that these states have a very predictable outcomes.)
+If I were, however, to make changes to the model that allows for larger corrections to the polling averages, this is more likely to become a relevant issue as the probability of getting an impossible prediction increases.
+(If polling averages tended to be more toward the extremes I would have the same issue with the same small correction term, but in that case I could still make strong electoral predictions by simply claiming that these states have very predictable outcomes.)

 Additionally, I could add considerations to the relatedness of different states.
 The results of different states tend to be correlated.
 For example, clusters of states in the Midwest
 Since my